How Christmas is celebrated on Curaçao

 An “oliebol” is a Dutch variety of dumpling that is made using an ice cream scoop of dough that is deep-fried in oil.
 The dough is made from flour, eggs, yeast, some salt, milk, baking powder and it typically contains raisins as well.
 As soon as it is fresh out of the deep fryer, it is served with powdered sugar.
 If you walk around the city center and smell a delicious donut-type of scent, follow your nose and buy yourself an “oliebol”.
 You won’t regret it!

 Originally from Venezuela, an “ayaka” is what you’ll most likely be served if you sit down for a meal in Curaçao around Christmas time.
 An “ayaka” usually involves a mixture of beef, pork, chicken, raisins, and olives wrapped in cornmeal dough and folded within plantain leaves.
 This unique mixture is then tied with white strings and boiled or steamed for a couple of hours.
 The process of making an “ayaka” is rather long, and that’s why most families get together to prepare “ayaka’s” while they listen to typical Christmas music, share drinks and take the time to also play a game of dominoes.

-If you’re celebrating Christmas on Curaçao, make sure to wear your comfy slippers, stylish sunglasses and Santa hat.
+If you’ll be celebrating Christmas on Curaçao, make sure to wear your comfy slippers, stylish sunglasses, and Santa hat.
 Don’t forget your sunscreen lotion either!
-Have fun, “Bon Pasku” (Merry Christmas) and “Felis Aña Nobo” (Happy New Year) in advance!
+Go out, have fun and remember the phrases “Bon Pasku” (Merry Christmas) and “Felis Aña Nobo” (Happy New Year)!